 The acidity in white vinegar can cause damage to hardwood floors, and strip the shiny surface.
+This is one of the 7 kitchen cleaning mistakes you’re making right now.
 Instead, use a gentle cleaner like warm soapy water to maintain your beautiful hardwood flooring.
 Remember not to soak the floor or leave too much moisture on hardwood as this can warp the floor over time.
-Alternatively, use a specific hardwood floor cleaner such as Rejuvenate Professional Wood Floor Restorer and Polish ($21, Amazon (opens in new tab)) to protect your flooring.
+Alternatively, use a specific hardwood floor cleaner such as Rejuvenate Professional Wood Floor Restorer and Polish ($21, Amazon) to protect your flooring.
 If you don't want to do the work yourself, check out our picks for the best robot mops.

 4. Kitchen knives